Eole-Trier/GolemEngine/README.md

 # Golem Engine

 This is our game engine.
 It was made in 4 months by 4 people.
 The goal of this engine is firstly to learn more about the development of a game engine, but also to add our special touches to it and create custom features we enjoy using and creating.
+Special thanks to **Ziyi Wang** for creating the wonderful logo you can see right above.

 **Current version : *BETA***